-Historically, sources of road revenue for Lake County have included federal forest fees, state highway fund revenue, federal grants, interest earnings from the investment fund balance.
-Transportation revenue and expenditures for Lake County are shown in Tables 6 - 8.
+Historically, sources of road revenue for Lake County has included federal forest fees, state highway fund revenue, federal grants, interest earnings from the investment fund balance, and other sources.
+Transportation revenue and expenditures for Lake County are shown in Tables 6-8.